 The Council has set a 30 day period each year for accepting expressions of interest on Community Right to Challenge.
 The specified period in Cheshire East is from the 1 September closing on the 30 September each year.

 We welcome informal discussions about taking on services at any time.
 The council is keen to talk to organisations about service delivery and improvement and how to best meet the needs of service users.
-If you have any ideas for improvements to service delivery or want to get involved in any other way you can contact contact the community rights team at anytime
+If you have any ideas for improvements to service delivery or want to get involved in any other way you can contact the community rights team at anytime

 Community right to challenge

 Parish Councils, community and voluntary bodies, charitable trusts and 2 or more local authority employees can submit an Expression of Interest in taking over a service on behalf of Cheshire East Council (the 'Council').

 Your EOI should be submitted on the EOI form (MS Word, 52KB) so that you give sufficient information for Council to evaluate your submission.

 The Council can only use the information on the form to decide whether to accept, accept with modification, or reject an EOI .

 Organisations can send supporting documents to provide evidence of the information we have asked for.
 For example a copy of the organisations articles of association or registration with Companies House to prove that they meet the definition of a 'Relevant Body'.

 The Council will consider a request to run, or help run, a 'Relevant Service' that it currently delivers and that has been listed as open to challenge.